QueueClassic/queue_classic/readme.md

 If you think you have found a bug, feel free to open an issue.
 Use the following template for the new issue:

 1. List Versions: Ruby, PostgreSQL, queue_classic.
-2. Define what you would have expcted to happen.
+2. Define what you would have expected to happen.
 3. List what actually happened.
 4. Provide sample codes & commands which will reproduce the problem.